deelsilcon/currency_crawler/README.md

     python client.py 2020-01-01 2021-01-01 -l 100
     ```

-     Note that if API key is not given, this crawler will use local map (i.e. ./map_data.txt) for crawling.
+    You can use `-l` or `--limit` to set the number of currencies you want to crawl, and use `-i` or `--index` to specify the start index:

+    ```
+    python client.py 2020-01-01 2021-01-01 -l 100 -i 500
+    ```

+    The code above crawl the data of currencies ranked from 500 to 600.

-2. To obtain currency data by name, you need to provide the API key.
-Use `-a` or `--api` to do this.
+2. To obtain currency data by name

     - To get the data of Bitcoin of year 2019:

         ```
-        python client.py 2019-01-01 2020-01-01 -a <your_api_key> -n "Bitcoin"
+        python client.py 2019-01-01 2020-01-01  -n "Bitcoin"
         ```

     - To get the data of Bitcoin & Cardano, first create a file `test.txt`: